RajanaKavinda/Unity-Game-Environment/README.md

 - **Lands**: Each land is worth 100 points.
 - **Coins**: Each coin is worth 1 point.

+> Gems are related to the energy-saving data received through the mock APIs.
+By saving more energy and increasing the tree count within the game environment, a player can increase their gem count.

 Hence, by collecting more gems, coins, and lands, a player can move to a higher position on the leaderboard.

 ## Main Steps in the Implementation